Turkey detains Syrian suspect in bombing that killed 6

 The minister told reporters that Kurdish militants had allegedly given orders for the main suspect to be killed to avoid evidence being traced back to them.

-Soylu said of the 81 people who were hospitalized, 50 had now been discharged.
-Five of the wounded were in intensive care and two of them were in life-threatening condition, he said.
+Istanbul Gov. Ali Yerlikaya said of the 81 people who were hospitalized, 57 have been discharged.
+Six of the wounded were in intensive care and two of them were in life-threatening condition, he said.
 The six who were killed in the blast were members of three families and included children aged 15 and 9.

 Istiklal Avenue was reopened to pedestrian traffic at 6 a.m. on Monday after police concluded inspections at the scene.
-People began leaving carnations at the site of the blast.
+People began leaving carnations at the site of the blast, while the street was decorated with hundreds of Turkish flags.

 Mecid Bal, a 63-year-old kiosk owner said his son was caught up in the blast and called him from the scene.